scijava/jgo/README.md

 can do it using Maven's usual `~/.m2/settings.xml`; see [Using Mirrors for Repositories](https://maven.apache.org/guides/mini/guide-mirror-settings.html).

+You can also use the `-r` flag to pass additional repositories to individual invocations of jgo.

 #### Shortcuts

 You can define shortcuts for launching commonly used programs: